-The Company has worked to further improve its management efficiency so as to enable speedy decision-making and clarify roles (responsibility and authority) of business execution by implementing a series of management system reforms, including the adoption of the Operating Officers System, the establishment of the Management Committee, and the optimization of the number of Directors and shortening of their terms of office.
+The Company has worked to further improve its management efficiency so as to enable speedy decisionmaking and clarify roles (responsibility and authority) of business execution by implementing a series of management system reforms, including the adoption of the Operating Officers System, the establishment of the Management Committee, and the optimization of the number of Directors and shortening of their terms of office.
 The Company passed a resolution at its 159th Annual General Meeting of Shareholders held on June 18, 2021, to make amendments to its Articles of Incorporation to transition from a company with an Audit & Supervisory Board to a company with an Audit and Supervisory Committee in order to further enhance corporate governance by strengthening the function and system for supervision by the Board of Directors.
 In addition, at the 161st Ordinary General Meeting of Shareholders held on June 23, 2023, we optimized the size and composition of the Board of Directors.
-The Company will continue to proactively work to reform its management system and further enhance its corporate governance.
+The Company will further proceed the separation of management supervision and business execution (transition to the monitoring board), through the introduction of a delegated executive officer system and revisions to the rules of the Board of Directors and detailed rules concerning matters to be discussed by the Board of Directors which came into effect around the same time.
 Furthermore, the Company reviewed and revised its officers' remuneration system in June 2008, including the abolition of a retirement benefit plan for officers, and adopted a stock-based rewards plan under which compensation is paid in the form of restricted stock in June 2017.
 We also revised officers' remuneration at the 159th Annual General Meeting of Shareholders upon the transition to a company with an Audit and Supervisory Committee.
 We will proceed with further review to improve incentives.